javapathfinder/jpf-wiki-sync/GSoC-2020-Project-Ideas.md

 #### Support Java 11 for jpf-core
-jpf-core is essentially a JVM that currently supports only Java 8.
+jpf-core is essentially a JVM that currently fully supports only Java 8.
 The goal of this project is to make it up-to-date with new features of Java 11.
 The JPF source itself has already been made compatible with Java 11.
-Now, JPF should support new features of Java 11 bytecode and archives.
-Among new features of Java 11 are multi-version archives (JAR files) and the ability to link JAR files before they are used by the JVM, and bootstrap methods that are generated at load time.
+Now, JPF should support new features of Java 11 bytecode.
+The key feature of Java 11 that is currently not supported are bootstrap methods that are generated at load time.
+They are used for things as common as string concatenation ("Hello, " + name).
+As of now, a few specialized cases are supported, but there are still many programs (and unit tests) that fail with Java 11.
+It is therefore very important for us that we support the general case of this feature.
+There are also some internal APIs from Java 11 that no longer exist in Java 12 and later, so time permitting, we would also like to update code depending on these.
 This is a high-priority project, as support for Java 8 is limited to the near future.

 #### Support Java 11 for jpf-symbc
 jpf-symbc is essentially a (symbolic) JVM that currently supports only Java 8.
 The goal of this project is to make it up-to-date with new features of Java 11.
 This is a high-priority project, as support for Java 8 is limited to the near future.

-#### Support for gradle for jpf-core and extensions
+#### Support for gradle for jpf-symbc and extensions
 We have recently moved the build for jpf-core from ant to gradle.
-However, gradle support for Java 11 is broken, and we have not migrated extension to gradle yet (or even the extension template).
-The goal of this project is to (1) fix gradle support for Java 11 (branch "java-10-gradle"), (2) to update the extension template, including gradle support and updated documentation, and (3) update widely used extensions with gradle support.
+The goal of this project is to (1) implement gradle support for Symbolic Pathfinder, (2) to update the extension template, including gradle support and updated documentation, and (3) update widely used extensions with gradle support.

 #### Method Summaries, extended